tmitz/queue/README.md

 ## Tests

 The tests are written in RSpec.
-Run them by doing:
+Run them by calling:

 ```sh
 $ rspec